The-Sycorax/DenaroWalletClient/README.md

 sudo apt install python3-venv
 # Create the virtual environment
 python3 -m venv env
-# Activate the virtual environment
+# Activate the virtual environment.
+Should be executed every time that there is new terminal session.
 source env/bin/activate

 # Install the required packages